NCAA Eligibility Shake-Up: JUCO No Longer Counts Toward Eligibility

 For international athletes eyeing Division I programs, the transformation in college sports requires a dose of reality.
 With NCAA schools prioritizing proven college talent through the Transfer Portal and established high school recruits, the route to a Division I roster spot is more challenging than ever.
 Unless you’re a top-tier recruit who can make an immediate impact, consider alternative pathways such as Division II, Division III, JUCO, or NAIA.

-These options can be a steppingstone—offering the chance to develop your skills, adapt to the American sports culture, and eventually move up if your performance warrants it.
+These options can be a stepping stone, offering the chance to develop your skills, adapt to the American sports culture, and eventually move up if your performance warrants it.

-Especially for international athletes this is critical for you.
+International athletes, this is critical for you.
 We often hear international kids saying they're getting support to go Division l without doing the right steps needed to even get into a university.
 Understand how difficult it is for US athletes to get these opportunities.
 There is great competition at each level of college sports.
 Start somewhere you can get on the field and develop as you prepare for the next stage.

-If you have no good film, a below-average body type, and no top performance metrics that translate on the pitch your route should be JUCO, NAIA, or Division lll.
+If you have no good film, a below-average body type, and no top performance metrics that translate on the pitch, your route should be JUCO, NAIA, or Division lll.

 Emerging Trend: Talent Funnel to NAIA and JUCO